 He is a co-author of the bestselling book SEO for Growth: The Ultimate Guide for Marketers, Web Designers & Entrepreneurs.

-Phil is also co-founder of Podcast Bookers, a podcast booking agency that helps thought leaders, authors and guest experts get booked on established podcast shows.
+Phil is also co-founder of Podcast Bookers, a podcast booking agency that helps thought leaders, authors, and guest experts get booked on established podcast shows.
 He is also a co-owner of TheHomeMag Kansas City and TheHomeMag St Louis, home service magazines that are mailed out to over 120,000 luxury homes in each market every month.

 Kansas City Web Design